 One great way people can help their gums to heal is by rinsing with a salt-water solution.
 Dissolve ½ to one teaspoon of salt in a glass of warm water.
 This solution helps to soothe irritated gum tissue as well as draw out infection, allowing the gums to heal.
 Alternately, people can use a mixture of equal parts of water and a 3% solution of hydrogen peroxide.

 Doctors recommend patients rinsing their mouth for at least 30 seconds with this mixture, to allow the salt or hydrogen peroxide to properly kill off all the bacterium in their mouth.

 An antibacterial mouthwash is specifically designed to kill the gum disease causing bacteria in a person’s mouth.
 However, not all antibacterial mouthwashes are created equally.
 Some mouthwashes contain alcohol, which can actually exacerbate the situation.

 Alcohol irritates the gum tissue further.
 Alcohol also has a drying effect on the mouth.
-When your mouth is dry, it does not have sufficient saliva to naturally kill harmful oral bacteria.
-As a result, your mouth becomes the perfect host environment for bacteria and it multiplies quickly, which can then progress your gum disease.
+When a person’s mouth is dry, it does not have sufficient saliva to naturally kill harmful oral bacteria.
+As a result, their mouth becomes the perfect host environment for bacteria and it multiplies quickly, which can then progress to gum disease.